Mestima/luna/README.md

-# UnitedLuna
+# Luna Discord
- Luna (United Luna) is a Discord Bot written in various languages
+ Luna is a Discord Bot written in various languages